Kyrobi/Cynagen/Files/Rules.md

 **d).** Purposely causing lag to the server is not allowed.
 This includes anything that will jeopardize the server's integrity.

-**e).** Anyone with bad faith and/or deliberately irritates and harasses other player(s) within the game are not permitted on the server.
+**e).** Anyone with bad faith and/or deliberately irritates and/or harasses other player(s) within the game are not permitted on the server.